iter-tools/iter-tools/API.md

 **window(size, [source](#sourceiterable))**

-For every value in `source`, yields a `window` iterable of size `size` which starts with that value and also contains the next values from `source`.
+For values in `source`, yields a `window` iterable of size `size` which starts with that value and also contains the next values from `source`.
 The `window` instance is the same on every iteration.
 Only emits full windows, which means fewer windows will be emitted than there are items in `source`.
-If you need one window for each item in `source`, use [leadingWindow](#leadingwindow) or [trailingWindow](#trailingwindow).
+If you need a window for every item in `source`, use [leadingWindow](#leadingwindow) or [trailingWindow](#trailingwindow).

 ```js
 window(3, [1, 2, 3, 4, 5]);